aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/protection-and-unprotection/_index.md

 Protect and unprotect the shared workbook.

 ## [**Add or remove a digital signature in Office files**](/cells/net/assign-and-validate-digital-signatures/)
-Protect the authenticity of a document's content, you can add a digital signature
+Protect the authenticity of a document's content, you can add a digital signature.